Bartekkur1/OnlyMemes/README.md

 You shouldn't make any opinion about my tech skills based on this project.
 Many technical decisions are made because sane person wouldn't do it, Im curious and I'll go there.
 I want to learn make bad decisions and learn from them.
+Im a better paratrooper then a frontend dev (I've never jumped from a plane)

 ## S#@t to do
 1. ~~Figure out a reasonable architecture~~
 	2. Provider high availability and performance, no one wants to wait for memes they pay for - research performance
-2. Figure out where to store memes (best case scenario without breaking the law) edit: probably S3 or try to store them on a free discord server
+2. ~~Figure out where to store memes (best case scenario without breaking the law) edit: probably S3 or try to store them on a free discord server~~ Yeah, free discord storage FTW (dont ban me pls).
+I see that sometimes discord likes to change messages content URL which can be a problem of future me, but not now hehe
-3. Figure out how to filter sensible content (I don't want it to be a Pope memes hosting)
+3. ~~Figure out how to filter sensible content (I don't want it to be a Pope memes hosting)~~
 4. ~~Steal~~ Create a design
 5. ~~Figure out where to store users considering our lovely RODO~~ edit: I'll go with external providers for now, login with google, discord or facebook
 6. Figure out how much of subscription money I can steal for memes creator before they rebel against me